Biden v. Texas: Supreme Court

 Certiorari was granted in the case on February 18, 2022.
 Oral arguments were held on April 26, 2022.
 On June 30, 2022, the Supreme Court reversed the Fifth Circuit by a 5–4 vote and held that the federal government has the authority to revoke the Migrant Protection Protocols.
 It was ruled that the 1996 law which amended the Immigration and Nationality Act, and which was used to justify the authority Congress had over the Remain in Mexico policy, did not deny the President the authority to end the protocols.
+The INA has loose phrasing like “may return” noncitizen immigrants to a contiguous territory which the Court decided was not a mandatory law.
+The Court also came to conclusion that less of the MPP policy would strengthen diplomacy with Mexico.

 Aftermath

 The case was then returned to the lower courts for additional proceedings determining whether the Biden administration's action was "arbitrary and capricious" in violation of the Administrative Procedure Act, which governs how federal agencies develop and issue regulations.
 On December 15, 2022, U.S. district judge Matthew Kacsmaryk prevented the Biden administration from officially ending the program by ruling that the policy should stay in place while legal challenges play out.
 However, Kacsmaryk did not order the policy reinstated.
 In February 2023, Mexico's Ministry of Foreign Affairs announced it rejects any efforts to reinstate the policy for asylum-seekers.
+In May of 2023, The Biden administration abandon its appeal of the second halt put in place by lower counts, acknowledging the uselessness of ongoing litigation in that specific venue while pursuing final administration termination actions.
+As of 2025 the case remains in limbo pending final administrative changes.